Biology

 Four.

 The Biology course at Oxford is taught by the Department of Biology.
 You will be taught in a variety of formats, including lectures, practical skills classes and laboratory work, field courses and projects, and college tutorials.
-Topics covered include cell biology, developmental biology, evolutionary biology and ecology, to name but a few.
+Topics covered in our biological science degree include cell biology, developmental biology, evolutionary biology and ecology, to name but a few.

-Practical laboratory sessions and fieldwork are core aspects of this degree, and there is ample opportunity to pursue your individual interests and passions.
+Practical laboratory sessions and fieldwork are core aspects of this degree in Biology, and there is ample opportunity to pursue your individual interests and passions.

-Students can either choose to complete their course after three years and graduate with a BA, or to continue to a fourth year and graduate with an MBiol (Masters in Biology).
+Students can either choose to complete their Oxford undergrad course after three years and graduate with a BA, or to continue to a fourth year and graduate with an MBiol (Masters in Biology).
 Progression to the MBiol is contingent on satisfactory academic performance in the first three years.
-The optional fourth year of the degree consists of an in-depth research project, which can be lab- or field-based, supervised and supported by an Oxford academic.
+The optional fourth year of the Biology mastersdegree consists of an in-depth research project, which can be lab- or field-based, supervised and supported by an Oxford academic.

 Year: 2